-During 2018 the Company completed its initial drill program, consisting of five holes, at its Huilacollo project in the Tacna Province, Peru.
+During 2017 and 2018 the Company completed its initial drill program, consisting of five holes, at its Huilacollo project.
 Drilling successfully expanded mineralization to the northwest by 100 meters with drill hole 17-HUI-002 intersecting 62 meters of 0.45 g/t Au (including 22 meters of 0.71g/t Au) oxide mineralization from surface and drill hole 17-HUI-004 intersecting 22 meters of 0.2 g/t Au 100 meters to the southwest from hole 17-HUI-002.
-Additional drilling would potentially target further extensions of mineralization as well as surface mineralization discovered at the Tacora prospect.
+Additional drilling would target further extensions of mineralization as well as surface mineralization discovered at the Tacora prospect.
 The Company is currently determining its future exploration programs for Huilacollo.